chiselstrike/chiselstrike/docusaurus/docs/data-access.md

----
-sidebar_position: 2
----
 # Data Access

-We're already previewed working with data in [Getting Started](getting started).
+We're already previewed working with data in [Getting Started](first).
 Let's explain the data system a bit more.

 ## Defining Models